ntaraujo/ntaraujo/README.md

 ### 🔨 What I'm doing

-By now, I'm studying Computer Engineering and working as apprentice.
+By now, I'm studying Computer Engineering and working with Supply Chain.
 I haven't the intention to evolve old projects (disclaimer), but create new ones with more impact/scalabillity (soon, I hope)

 ---